-Gunnison Valley is surrounded by mountains in every direction bringing in both a winter ski population and a Summer hiking population as well.
+Gunnison Valley in Colorado is surrounded by mountains in every direction bringing in both a winter ski population and a Summer hiking population as well.
 They serve a population of over 16,000 in the winter and 50,000 in the summer.
 However, with many tourists heading home at the end of each season, sending imaging via CD for follow-ups with home physicians quickly became a burdensome and very expensive task.
 Particularly, during the winter, mailing a CD could take weeks if a snowstorm hit the region.
 Embracing the Ambra Health #DitchTheDisk message with its young and athletic population, the marketing team was able to quickly spread the word regarding simplified electronic image-sharing.
 Today, imaging can be shared with patients and referring physicians in just a few seconds.

 Sharing imaging when your facility is surrounded by mountains is no easy feat.
 From winter skiers to summer hikers, and elk hunters, the population seen by the facility would often head home at the end of their respective seasons.
 It wouldn’t be long before a call would come in from a patient or physician wanting to see imaging that was taken at Gunnison.
 Imaging was mailed and shipped on CDs, a process that could take up to two hours of administrator time per day, wasted thousands of dollars per month, and ultimately, delayed patient care and satisfaction.